mckinsey/vizro/vizro-core/docs/pages/user_guides/navigation.md

     [AccordionInsideNavBar]: ../../assets/user_guides/navigation/accordion_inside_nav_bar.png

 You can alter the icons used by specifying the name of the icon in the [Google Material icons library](https://fonts.google.com/icons):

+*Note: Spaces in the icon's name are replaced with underscores*

 !!! example "Custom icon"
     === "app.py"